servermon/servermon/doc/install.rst

   LDAP_AUTH_SETTINGS => if any
   TEMPLATE_DIRS => at least '/path/to/servermon/templates' needed
-  INSTALLED_APPS => Probaly you can uncomment all
+  INSTALLED_APPS => Probaly you can uncomment all AUTHENTICATION_BACKENDS = > comment or uncomment
+      'servermon.djangobackends.ldapBackend.ldapBackend',
+      depending on whether you want LDAP user authentication or not

 Further steps
 -------------

-You can now proceed to either / for viewing the Puppet frontend or /hwdoc for access to hwdoc fronted or /admin for management
+You can now proceed to accessing through a web browser either / for viewing the Puppet frontend or /hwdoc for access to hwdoc fronted or /admin for management

 .. vim: set textwidth=72 :
 ..
 Local Variables: